The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s You Threw A Melon At My Head (signed) is estimated to be worth between £3,100 and £4,600.
-This etching, created in 2002, has shown consistent value growth, with an impressive average annual growth rate of 38%.
-This work has a strong auction history, having been sold 2 times at auction since its initial sale in July 2008.
+The value of Damien Hirst's You Threw A Melon At My Head (signed) is estimated to be worth between £2,300 and £3,450.
+This etching artwork, created in 2002, has shown consistent value growth and is a rare piece, with an auction history of two sales since its entry to the market in July 2008.
 The edition size of this artwork is limited to 68.

 Meaning & Analysis